Responses to common questions are set out below:

 A significant amount of work is needed to ensure the indicators used are an accurate reflection of the agreed outcome, that they cannot be gamed and do not create perverse incentives.
 Specific arrangements will depend on the SBB.

 The NSW Government has signed contracts for the implementation of two of the pilot SBBs, the details of which are above.
+Information on any future SBBs will be made available from this website.

 Social Finance UK has published a number of useful guides and policy documents, including advice on how to develop an SBB: